 Anglia Ruskin specifies that applicants will be ranked based on their UCAT score and only a certain number will be invited to interview.
 In addition to this, if you score Band 4 (lowest band) for SJT you will not be invited to interview.

-To help you to successfully prepare for all sections, our AI-powered, adaptive question bank carefully selects questions based on your strengths and weaknesses within the syllabus, to ensure that you’re focusing on areas which will have the biggest impact on your UCAT score.
+To help you to successfully prepare for all sections, the free Medibuddy AI-powered question bank carefully selects questions based on your strengths and weaknesses within the syllabus, to ensure that you’re focusing on areas which will have the biggest impact on your UCAT score.

 You can also clearly see in the question bank dashboard (below) the areas you have “mastered” and those which you need to focus more time on.